Holographic BCFT with a Defect on the End-of-the-World Brane: Gravity Dual

 \section{Gravity Dual}

 In this section, we describe our proposed AdS/BCFT model in which the EOW branes are connected at a defect.
+The geometry with such intersecting EOW branes was previously considered in \cite{Geng:2021iyq}, and we will give an explicit model with action which realizes such geometry.
 We use our proposal to find the bulk dual of a BCFT with a corner.

 In the original AdS/BCFT proposal\cite{Takayanagi:2011zk, Fujita:2011fp}, the holographic BCFT was dual to an asymptotically AdS spacetime $M$ with an EOW brane $\Sigma$ anchored to the BCFT boundary.
 This EOW brane might contain matter fields and have a non-trivial gravitational action.
 We take the bulk theory to be Einstein gravity